Camellia japonica

-Camellia japonica, known as common camellia, or Japanese camellia, is a species of Camellia, a flowering plant genus in the family Theaceae.
-There are thousands of cultivars of C. japonica in cultivation, with many colors and forms of flowers.
-In the U.S. it is sometimes called japonica.
-In the wild, it is found in mainland China (Shandong, east Zhejiang), Taiwan, southern Korea and southwestern Japan.
-It grows in forests, at altitudes of around 300–1100 m.
+Camellia japonica, known as common camellia, or Japanese camellia, is a species of flowering plant from the genus Camellia in the tea family Theaceae.
+It is native to China and Japan, and grows naturally in forests at altitudes of around 300–1100 m.

-The leaves of this species are rich in anti-inflammatory terpenoids such as lupeol and squalene.
+There are thousands of cultivars of C. japonica, with many colors and forms of flowers, mainly as garden ornamental plants.
+The floriculture of Camellia japonica started in China.
+Its widespread cultivation can be traced back to the Song Dynasty, when 15 varieties of Camellia japonica were recorded in literature.

 Description

 Camellia japonica is a flowering tree or shrub, usually 1.5–6 m tall, but occasionally up to 11 m tall.
 Some cultivated varieties achieve a size of 72 m2 or more.
 The youngest branches are purplish brown, becoming grayish brown as they age.

+Leaves

 The alternately arranged leathery leaves are dark green on the top side, paler on the underside, usually 5–11 cm long by 2.5–6 cm wide with a stalk (petiole) about 5–10 mm long.
 The base of the leaf is pointed (cuneate), the margins are very finely toothed (serrulate) and the tip somewhat pointed.
+The leaves are rich in anti-inflammatory terpenoids such as lupeol and squalene.